 Enterprise Architect has a range of tools that can assist with planning, scheduling and conducting workshops.
 Depending how formal a workshop is, a plan might be required and an Agenda and Minutes might also be necessary.
 This can be achieved using a Document Artifact.
 A Calendar could be used to record the date, time and location of the meeting.
-Model mail could be used to invite people to the workshop and to let them know when the minutes have been completed.
+Model Mail could be used to invite people to the workshop and to let them know when the minutes have been completed.
 Links to important information in the model can also be added to a mail message.
-During the workshop Mind Maps could be drawn and Element Discussions posted, new concepts or Glossary terms recorded and Slide Shows presented.
+During the workshop, Mind Maps could be drawn and Discussions posted, new concepts or Glossary terms recorded, and Slide Shows presented.

 Mind Mapping Diagram

 A Mind Mapping diagram can be used to record the stakeholder's statements during an elicitation workshop.
 The statements are not categorized but simply recorded, and later during the analysis phase of Requirements development they can be converted to the appropriate elements or retained and the Requirements can be traced back to the topics, effectively creating a record of how the Requirement was derived.
-This is a powerful technique that shields the stakeholders from needing to know the modeling languages, and it allows them to concentrate on articulating their needs; it also frees the analyst up from concerns about which element to use to model the statements.
+This is a convenient technique that shields the stakeholders from needing to know the modeling languages, and it allows them to concentrate on articulating their needs; it also frees the analyst up from concerns about which element to use to model the statements.
 The derivation of requirements from Mind Mapping topics is usually performed in the analysis phase of the Requirement's Development process.

 Learn More: Mind Mapping Diagram